| Don Racine on the Fairchild

 set-up, I have never tried to run it.

-the Fairchild it was raced with various versions of Panhard power units.
+it was raced with various versions of Panhard power units.
+Among

-Among them include the Fuel Injected units as described in the `Sportscar
+them include the Fuel Injected units as described in the `Sportscar Specials'

-Specials' book.
-It was also raced with a fuel injected twin overhead
+book.
+It was also raced with a fuel injected twin overhead cam, one

-cam, one of a kind Panhard engine developed by Jerry Fairchild.
-This
+of a kind Panhard engine developed by Jerry Fairchild.
+This car was

-with a motor developed by Don Racine which is a copy of the motor as used
+developed by Don Racine which is a copy of the motor as used in the Aardvark.

 Division in California Sports Car Club's Pacific Coast Champion- ship two